 • Be prepared to obtain records related to any past mental health diagnoses or personal challenges

-• During your first sessions, describe in detail how your mental health conditions arose because of or were directly affected by the car accident
+• During your first treatment sessions, describe in detail how your mental health conditions arose because of or were directly affected by the car accident

 • Follow your mental healthcare provider’s advice to the letter, and attend all follow-up sessions as expected